carlsborg/dust/README.md

 Edit the cluster config file for nodenames if needed.

-Now you can perform cluster operations targeting nodes with the local names and wildcards.
+Now you can perform cluster ssh operations.

 > show